Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 ) ?></td>
 ```

-The first parameter is the text to be displayed, the second the link to be created, and third optional parameters for this link.
-The fourth parameter could be an array with any other HTML attributes.
+The first parameter is the text to be displayed, the second the link to be created, and the third is for optional parameters for this link.
+In the fourth parameter one can put an array with more HTML attributes.

-If we now click on a file in our list, we end up with the corresponding details.
-But that is also more convenient.
+If we now click on a file in our list, we get the corresponding details displayed.
+But there is also an easier way to do this.
 Just try putting `data-base-target="_next"` in the content-div:

     <div class="content" data-base-target="_next">

-We control the multi-column layout of Icinga Web for the first time without great effort!
+That way, we are using the multi column layout of Icinga Web for the first time - and that without much extra effort!

 # URL handling

-Anyone who has observed how the browser behaves, may have noticed that not every click reloads the page.
-Icinga Web 2 intercepts all requests and sends them independently via XHR request.
-On the server side, this is detected, and then only the respective HTML snippet is sent in response.
-This usually only corresponds to the output created by the corresponding view script.
+Those who has keep a watch on how their browser behaves, may have noticed that not every click reloads the page.
+Icinga Web 2 intercepts all requests and sends them separately via XHR request.
+On the server side, this is detected, and then only the respective HTML snippet is sent as a response.
+The response usually only matches the output created by the corresponding view script.

-Nevertheless, each link remains a link and can be e.g. open in a new tab.
-Here again it is recognized that this is not an XHR request, the complete layout is delivered.
+Yet, each link remains a link and can be e.g. opened in a new tab.
+There it is recognized that this is in fact not an XHR request and the entire layout is delivered.

-Usually, links always end up in the same container, but you can influence the behavior with `data-base-target`.
+Usually, links always open in the same container, but you can influence the behavior with `data-base-target`.
 The attribute closest to the clicked element wins.
-If you want to cancel `_next` for a section of the page, simply set `data-base-target="_self"`.
+If you want to override the `_next` for a section of the page, simply set `data-base-target="_self"` on the element.

 # Data handling made easy

-Icinga Web offers a lot of nice tools.
-One thing we still want to examine, the so-called DataSources.
-We integrate the ArrayDatasource and add another function to our library code:
+Icinga Web offers even more nice tools.
+One thing we still want to examine are the so-called `DataSources`.
+We integrate the `ArrayDatasource` and add another function to our library code:

 ```php
 <?php